andesjoshua/Fun-n-games_VUE/README.md

 ```
 ### Start local JSON server
 ```
-cd into data file and run 'json-server db.json'
+cd into data folder and run 'json-server db.json'
 ```

 ### Compiles and minifies for production